Mo Bounce

 "Mo Bounce" is a song recorded by Australian rapper Iggy Azalea.
 It was released on 23 March 2017 and it debuted on Zane Lowe's Beats 1 radio show.
 It was produced by The Stereotypes and Far East Movement.

-The song was teased from the beginning of the month of March with various pictures posted on her social networks, some of them being GIFs.
-The song was originally released as a second single from her then-forthcoming second studio album, then titled Digital Distortion, before being shelved and the album being scrapped.
+The song was teased from the beginning of March with various pictures posted on her social networks, some of them being GIFs.
+The song was originally released as a second single from her then-forthcoming second studio album, then titled Digital Distortion, before being shelved and the album scrapped.

+Time named it one of the worst songs of 2017.